swaptacular/swpt_accounts/protocol.rst

 creditor_id : int64
    Along with ``debtor_id``, identifies the account.

+creation_date : date
+   The date on which the account was created.

 change_ts : date-time
    The moment at which the latest meaningful change in the state of the account has happened.
 For a given account, later